Pathoschild/smapi-mod-dump/source/~AairTheGreat/Better Train Loot/Better Train Loot/config_readme.txt

 - Default Value: false

 #### showTrainIsComingMessage
-Shows the message when a train is passing thru the valley.
+Shows/hides the message when a train is passing thru the valley while you are not in the desert.
 - Default Value: true

+#### showDesertTrainIsComingMessage
+Shows/hides the message when a train is passing thru the valley while you are in the desert.
+- Default Value: true

 #### enableTrainWhistle
+When the train comes thru the valley and you are not in the desert, does it make a sound?
+- Default Value: true

+#### enableDesertTrainWhistle
-When the train comes thru the valley, does it make a sound?
+When the train comes thru the valley and you are in the desert, does it make a sound?
 - Default Value: true

 #### baseChancePercent